On Death Row: Hank Skinner

-Skinner was convicted of a triple homicide in 1993 and vehemently denies his guilt.
+Hank Skinner was convicted of a triple homicide in 1993 and vehemently denies his guilt.
 Herzog begins his interview with two statements: "One: I am not an advocate of capital punishment.
 Second: ... what we are doing here is not an instrument for proving your innocence."
 Skinner gives a description of the events leading up to his scheduled execution in 2010, which was stayed only minutes before it was to occur.
 He ate a large last meal and was given the last rites by a priest.
 He discusses his feelings approaching the execution, and his perception of time on death row.

 Skinner also describes the procedure for transporting inmates from the Polunsky unit to the execution, which occurs 40 miles away at the Huntsville Unit.
 The inmate is locked in a cage in an armored van, and told that he will be shot immediately if anyone attempts to free him.
 Herzog asks if the guards shout "dead man walking" when he is being transported, and Skinner says that they do not.

 Herzog then explores the crimes for which Skinner was convicted, interviewing David Bowser, a local news reporter who covered the case.
 Bowser tells how Skinner had a fight with his girlfriend Twila Busby at her home, after which she and her two adult sons were found dead.
 Busby had been beaten to death, and the sons were stabbed.
 Skinner was found at the home of a former girlfriend, who was trying to stitch a cut on his hand.
 Herzog and Bowser drive to the scene of the crime, where Busby's home still stands.
 Herzog asks if the people of Pampa Texas, where the crimes were committed, would feel good and celebrate when Skinner was executed.
 Bowser replies that they would feel justice has been done.